 Study the market

-The first thing you need to do is to look at the marketing services that are offered around you, or even anywhere else.
-While most marketing pros rarely publish their prices, you can still find blogs, LinkedIn groups where they are talking more openly.
-On the other hand, you can also investigate their prices by pretending to be a prospect.
+What you need to do is to look at the competition.
+Study the marketing services that are offered around to the target you want to reach.
+While most marketing pros rarely publish their pricing, you can still search for some information on search engines, freelancer marketplaces, LinkedIn groups.
+On the other hand, you can also investigate by pretending to be a prospect.
 As simple as a phone call!
-You also have freelance marketplaces but this is far from being the ideal example…

 Don’t give low-cost or free service